-Year Ended December 31, 2010 Percentage of Revenue 2009 Percentage of Revenue Gross margin, as reported \$518.1 13.5% \$ 548.0 15.0% Depreciation and amortization 16.6 0.4% 14.5 0.4% Amortization of intangibles 53.9 1.4% 46.6 1.3% Increase in LIFO reserve 74.6 1.9% (115.6) (3.2)% Adjusted Gross Margin \$663.2 17.2% \$ 493.5 13.5%
+Year Ended December 31,

+2010 2009

+\$518.1 \$ 548.0

+16.6 14.5

+53.9 46.6

+74.6 (115.6)

+\$663.2 \$ 493.5

+Decer 2010 \$518.1 16.6 53.9 74.6

-Selling, General and Administrative Expenses.
-Our selling, general and administrative expenses were \$451.7 million (or 11.7% of sales) for the year ended December 31, 2010, as compared to \$411.6 million (or 11.2% of sales) for the year ended December 31, 2009.
-This increase is attributable to our International operations where SG&A expenses increased \$54.3 million as the result of the inclusion of a full year of expenses of MRC Transmark as compared to only two months of activity in 2009 following its October 31, 2009 acquisition.
-Our North American SG&A expenses as a percentage of sales decreased to 10.8% from 11.1%, as we implemented various cost savings initiatives, including reducing employee headcount by 2%, to right size our operations in light of the economic environment we faced.
+Selling, General and Administrative ("SG&A") Expenses.
+Our selling, general and administrative expenses were \$448 million (or 11.6% of sales) for the year ended December 31, 2010, as compared to \$409 million (or 11.2% of sales) for the year ended December 31, 2009.
+This increase is attributable to our International operations where SG&A expenses increased \$54 million as the result of the inclusion of a full year of expenses of MRC Transmark as compared to only two months of activity in 2009 following its October 31, 2009 acquisition.
+Our North American SG&A expenses as a percentage of sales decreased to 10.7% from 11.0%, as we implemented various cost savings initiatives, including reducing employee headcount by 2%, to right size our operations in light of the economic environment we faced.

 Goodwill and Intangibles Impairment Charge.
 During 2009, our earnings progressively decreased due to the reductions in our customers' expenditure programs caused by the global economic recession, reductions in oil and natural gas commodity prices and other factors.
-These reductions resulted in reduced demand for our products and lower sales prices and margins, which altered our view of our marketplace.
+These reductions resulted in reduced demand for our products and lower sales prices/margins, which altered our view of our marketplace.
 Consequently, we revised certain long-term projections for our business, which, in turn, impacted its estimated fair value.
-We concluded that the carrying value of our North American goodwill and our indefinite lived trade names exceeded their fair value resulting in a non-cash goodwill and intangibles impairment charge in the amount of \$386.1 million during the year ended December 31, 2009.
+We concluded that the carrying value of our North American goodwill and our indefinite lived trade names exceeded their fair value resulting in a non-cash goodwill and intangibles impairment charge in the amount of \$386 million during the year ended December 31, 2009.
 There was no such goodwill and intangibles impairment charge recorded during the year ended December 31, 2010.

 Operating Income (Loss).
-Operating income was \$66.4 million for the year ended December 31, 2010, as compared to an operating loss of \$249.7 million for the year ended December 31, 2009, an improvement of \$316.1 million.
-The results of 2009 were negatively impacted by the \$386.1 million non-cash goodwill and intangibles impairment charge, as well as the \$46.5 million non-cash inventory write-down.
-Excluding these non-cash items, operating income declined by \$116.5 million principally as a result of reduced gross margins from North American operations.
+Operating income was \$70 million for the year ended December 31, 2010, as compared to an operating loss of \$247 million for the year ended December 31, 2009, an improvement of \$317 million.
+The results of 2009 were negatively impacted by the \$386 million non-cash goodwill and intangibles impairment charge, as well as the \$46 million non-cash inventory write-down.
+Excluding these non-cash items, operating income declined by \$116 million principally as a result of reduced gross margins from North American operations.

 Interest Expense.
-Our interest expense was \$139.6 million for the year ended December 31, 2010, as compared to \$116.5 million for the year ended December 31, 2009.
+Our interest expense was \$140 million for the year ended December 31, 2010, as compared to \$117 million for the year ended December 31, 2009.
 The increase was due to a higher weighted-average interest rate, including the impact of our interest rate swap agreements and various commitment fees, which increased to 8.5% during 2010 from 6.6% in 2009.
 The issuance of our Notes in December 2009 and February 2010 had the impact of increasing the interest rate that we pay on \$1.05 billion of debt by approximately 250 basis points.
 Also, in connection with the amendment to our then-existing principal revolving credit facility, the interest rate and commitment fees on such facility increased by approximately 200 basis points and 12.5 basis points, respectively.

 Other Income (Expense).
 We use derivative instruments to help manage our exposure to interest rate risks and certain foreign currency risks.
-The change in the fair market value of our derivatives reduced earnings by \$4.9 million for the year ended December 31, 2010 and increased earnings by \$8.9 million for the year ended December 31, 2009.
+The change in the fair market value of our derivatives reduced earnings by \$5 million for the year ended December 31, 2010 and increased earnings by \$9 million for the year ended December 31, 2009.